DmitryHontar/itcloud-final-project/README.md

 For development server you will use JSON-server by typicode;

-You can read documentation and installation guide on (this page)[https://github.com/typicode/json-server];
+You can read documentation and installation guide on [this page](https://github.com/typicode/json-server);

 For db.json file you use this object
 ``` json